CALL FOR ABSTRACTS

 - Funding opportunities for flood warning systems in challenging financial times

 - Abstracts should not exceed one page.

 - Abstracts should clearly describe the topic and have a title that clearly relates to the subject matter to be presented.

-- Authors will be notified in Feburary 2018 of their inclusion in the conference program.
+- Authors will be notified in March 2022 of their inclusion in the Conference program.

 Full Conference registration is $550 prior to April 15, 2022 and $640 after April 15, 2022.

 Palm Springs, CA 92262